IanLunn/Hover/README.md

 ## Using Grunt for Development

 Grunt is non-essential but can speed up development.
-With [Grunt installed](http://gruntjs.com/getting-started), run `grunt` from the command line to set up a development server accessed at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+With [Grunt installed](http://gruntjs.com/getting-started), run `grunt` from the command line to set up a development server accessed at [http://127.0.0.1:8000/](http://127.0.0.1:8000/) or your local IP for network testing.
 With Grunt running, Sass or LESS will be preprocessed (depending on whether you work out of the `scss` or `less` folder) and CSS files will be minified.

 **Note:** Originally Grunt was set up to autoprefix CSS properties but to make the project as accessible as possible, this is no longer the case.
 The `prefixed(property, value)` Sass/LESS mixin should be used for browser prefixing instead.
 See [Using Sass/LESS for Development](#using-sassless-for-development) and [Using LESS for Development].